AnyLog-co/documentation/image mapping.md

 ### Get the list of files stores in the blobs database

-The following examples retrieve list of files assigned to a table:
+The following examples retrieve list of files assigned to a table (and their file size):
 <pre>
 get files where dbms = blobs_edgex and table = image and limit = 100
 get files where dbms = blobs_edgex and table = image and limit = 100